-- (1) Processed into a specific form and shape; or - (2) Combined with other raw material to create a material that has different properties than the properties of the individual raw materials. - (b) Domestic preference. - This clause implements- - (i) Section 1605 of the American Recovery and Reinvestment Act of 2009 (Recovery Act) (Pub.
-L. 111-5), by requiring, unless an exception applies, that all iron, steel, and other manufactured goods used as construction material in the project are produced in the United States; and - (ii) The Buy American Act (41 U.S.C.
-10a-10d) by providing a preference for unmanufactured domestic construction material. - (2) The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraph (b)(3) and (b)(4) of this clause. - (3) This requirement does not apply to the construction material or components listed by the Government as follows:
+- (1) Processed into a specific form and shape; or - (2) Combined with other raw material to create a material that has different properties than the properties of the individual raw materials. - (b) Domestic preference. - (1) This clause implements- - Section 1605 of the American Recovery and Reinvestment Act of 2009 (Recovery Act) (Pub.
+L. 111-5), by requiring, unless an exception applies, that all manufactured construction material in the project is manufactured in the United States and, if the construction material consists wholly or predominantly of iron or steel, the iron or steel was produced in the United States (produced in the United States means that all manufacturing processes of the iron or steel must take place in the united States, except metallurgical processes involving refinement of steel additives); and,

+- (ii) The Buy American Act (41 U.S.C.
+10a-10d) by providing a preference for unmanufactured construction material mined or produced in the United States over unmanufactured construction materials mined or produced in a foreign country. - (2) The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraph (b)(3) and (b)(4) of this clause. - (3) This requirement does not apply to the construction material or components listed by the Government as follows: